fmalina/revisions-blocl/activism/uninhabitableearth.md

 The climate system that raised us, and raised everything we now know as human culture and civilization, is now, like a parent, dead.

-Climate change isn’t something happening here or there but everywhere, and all at once.
+Climate change isn't something happening here or there but everywhere, and all at once.
 And unless we choose to halt it, it will never stop.

 The burden of responsibility is too great to be shouldered by a few, however